Dre Campbell Farm

 13. Serenade ASO Biofungicide

-Serenade ASO is another organic treatment that is effective against soil and foliar fungal diseases.
+Serenade ASO is another organic treatment effective against soil- and foliar-fungal diseases.

 Takeaway

-Damping off can destroy your seedlings in a matter of days.
+Damping off can destroy your seedlings in just a few days.
 However, with a bit of prevention and care, you can stop it before it starts.

 Sasha Campbell